PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 dmin@ip-xxx-xx-xx-xxx:~$ docker -v
 Docker version 24.0.2, build cb74dfc
 </pre>
-or with a Hello World Image
+Verify the installation by running `Hello World Image`
 ```
 docker run hello-world
 ```

-> If system arises `Permission denied` error during the steps, run the following command to grant the permission then `exit` command to logout and re-login back.
+> ![important-shield] If system arises `Permission denied` error during the steps, run the following command to grant the permission then `exit` command to logout and re-login back.

 ```
 sudo usermod -a -G docker $USER